neuropoly/multiclass-segmentation/README.md

   - **data_type** (string) : data type to use in the tensors, e.g. "float32".
   - **matrix_size** (tuple) : size of the center-cropping to apply on every slice.
-  - **resolution** (string) : resolution in the axial planes, the value is used to check if it is consistant accross the files.
+  - **resolution** (string) : resolution in the axial planes.
 It should be in the following format : "axb" where *a* is the resolution in the left/right axis and *b* in the anterior/posterior axis, e.g. "0.15x0.15".
-  - **orientation** (string) : orientation of the files, the value is used to check if it is consistant accross the files, e.g. "RAI".
+  - **orientation** (string) : orientation of the files, e.g. "RAI".

-## Description of the files

-- The **training.py** file implements the training process, generating the datasets, the network and defining the loop used to train the network.

-- The **dataset.py** file contains classes used to create datasets that inherit the Pytorch dataset class and thus can be used to make dataloader objects.
-They are initialized with txt files containing the paths to the nifti files for the inputs and the ground truths.
-The data is stored as numpy arrays but returned as torch tensors.
-They can be provided with transformations for data augmentation.
-All files used for training (and validation) must share the same orientation, resolution and pixel/voxel sizes.

-- The **transfroms.py** file contains classes used to create transformations that can be provided to a dataset for data augmentation.
-The transformations are functions that take as argument and return PIL images.

-- The **models.py** file contains classes that implement network architectures.

-- The **segment.py** file contains a function to segment a nifti file with a trained model.

-- The **losses.py** file contains calsses that implement different loss functions adapted to segmentation problems.

-- The **metrics.py** file contains functions that compute different metrics to monitor the results of the model.

-- The **monitoring** file contains functions to write metrics and images to the tensorboard dashboard.

-The files use paths for the paramaters json file and the txt files containing the paths to the input and ground truth nifti files.
-These paths are defined in the **paths.py** file.
-Examples of such parameters json file and txt input files are provided as **parameters.json**, **training_data.txt** and **validation_data.txt**.
+ > Remark : the **resolution** and **orientation** parameters are not used during training, their purpose is to store the resolution and orientation of the files used during training.
+Trying during inference to segment files that have different orientation or resolution won't produce satisfying results, thus it is good to be able to retrieve the nominal orientation and resolution of a trained model with the *show_param.py* script.

 ## Bibliography